 Known for dispensing particularly pragmatic self-publishing advice, Catherine began to speak on the subject for the likes of Faber Academy, the Irish Writers’ Centre, Guardian Masterclasses and others, and in 2014 published the third edition of her ‘how to’ guide, Self-Printed.

-Before all that, Catherine worked as an administrator in the Netherlands and a campsite courier in France, stapled things together in a variety of offices.
+Before all that, Catherine worked as an administrator for a travel company in the Netherlands, a campsite courier in France (very briefly) and stapled things together in a variety of offices.
 Most recently she was a freelance social media marketer working for Penguin Random House Ireland.
-For her entire adolescence, was obsessed with the idea of becoming a BSL4 virologist and she still wants to be a NASA astronaut when she grows up.
+For her entire adolescence she was obsessed with the idea of becoming a BSL4 virologist and she still wants to be a NASA astronaut when she grows up.

 She is currently studying for a BA in English at Trinity College Dublin and working on her second thriller which will be published in the summer of 2017.